B7M/Regression_Models/docs/Week01.md

 ## [2,] 1.258492e-15 0.3256475
 ```

-If we concatenate these slope and intercept estimates with those that you get with `lm` where $X$ is on the left hand side of the $\tilde$ and $Y$ is on the right hand side of $\tilde$, reversed from what it was previously.
+If we concatenate these slope and intercept estimates with those that you get with `lm` where $X$ is on the left hand side of the ~ and $Y$ is on the right hand side of ~, reversed from what it was previously.

 So our formula is correct and we know how to use it and we know what happens when we reverse the $X,Y$ relationship.
 Another point that was made thus far in the course was that regression through the origin yielded the same slope as linear regression with a not necessarily zero intercept.
 If you mean centered the $Y$'s and mean centered the $X$'s first.
 So let's just check that computationally.
 Recall that the regression to the origin equation for the slope was just the sum of the $Y$ variable times the $X$ variable, divided
 by the sum of the $X$ variable squared.
 So, let's run that and get our coefficient that is estimated through a regression to the origin.